mohd-hafizzuddin/sephora-data-management/README.md

 ## Stored Procedure for automated data insertion

-1. insertupdateBrands: Inserts or updates brand data from the product_info table into the brands table.
+1. insertupdateBrands: Automated inserts or updates brand data from the product_info table into the brands table.
-2. insertupdateProduct: Inserts or updates product data from the product_info table into product table.
+2. insertupdateProduct: Automated inserts or updates product data from the product_info table into product table.
-3. insertupdatePPricing: Inserts or updates product pricing data from product_info table into product_prircing table.
+3. insertupdatePPricing: Automated inserts or updates product pricing data from product_info table into product_pricing table.
-4. insertupdateReviews: Insert or updates reviews data from product info (only insert product_id and favourite_count) into reviews table.
+4. insertupdateReviews: Automated insert or updates reviews data from product info (only insert product_id and favourite_count) into product_reviews table.
-5. insertupdateStatus: Inserts or updates product status information into the product_status table.
+5. insertupdateStatus: Automated inserts or updates product status from product_info table information into the product_status table.
-6. insertupdateVariation: Inserts or updates product variations into the product_variation table.
+6. insertupdateVariation: Automated inserts or updates product variations from product_info table into the product_variation table.
-7. insertupdateAuthor:
+7. insertupdateAuthor: Automated insert or updates author id from reviews table into author table.
-8. insertupdateAuthorCharac:
+8. insertAuthorCharac: Automated insert author characteristic from reviews table into author_characteristic table.
-9. insertupdateAuthorRat:
+9. insertAuthorRat: Automated insert author rating from reviews table into author_rating table.
-10. insertupdateAuthorRT:
+10. insertAuthorRT: Automated insert author review text from reviews table intp author_reviewtext table.
-11. get_product_review_rating:
+11. get_product_review_rating: Automated calculate the average rating from author_rating and count of review from author_reviewtext table then update into product_reviews table.